-Is your online auction software vendor secure?
+Is your online software vendor secure?

 With more spring events being canceled, charities are looking to move their auction online.